ocsw/bash-pitfalls/notes.md

 # Changelog and Notes

+## Allow per-root rsync customization

+- We can also make the `-e` functionality available on a per-root basis by adding it to the param files

 ## Allow more rsync customization

 - We have now added one option to `rsync`, namely `-v`; but what if we want to do more to fine-tune `rsync`'s behavior?